 Weekends get VERY busy – with delays in getting in and out of the park and many more people in attendance.
 On the flip side, if you do visit during this time, weekends have live entertainment on offer, as well as additional kid entertainment such as face painting.

-All photos taken in this blog post are from a rainy visit on a Friday in mid-September of 2023.
+All photos taken in this blog post are from a rainy visit on a Friday in mid-September.
 There had been a spring storm overnight just before our visit, so the tulips were looking a little battered – but on the plus side, there weren’t any crowds!

 Araluen Map